coder/modules/CONTRIBUTING.md

 ## Testing a Module

+> [!NOTE]
-> **Note:** It is the responsibility of the module author to implement tests for their module.
+> It is the responsibility of the module author to implement tests for their module.
 The author must test the module locally before submitting a PR.

 A suite of test-helpers exists to run `terraform apply` on modules with variables, and test script output against containers.